Learning Disabilities Befriending Project

 A story by Interest Link Borders

-We provided 1:1 and group befriending for 65 children and young people with learning disabilities in the Scottish Borders, with respite for 110 carers.
-Members and volunteers enjoyed friendships & opportunities, and Carers had short breaks knowing their children were enjoying themselves safely.
+We provided 1:1 and group befriending for 62 children and young people with learning disabilities in the Scottish Borders, with respite for 108 carers.
+Members and volunteers enjoyed friendships & opportunities together and Carers had short breaks knowing their children were enjoying themselves.

 What Learning Disabilities Befriending Project did

-We registered 8 new members, and recruited 10 new volunteers from schools and Borders College to replace those who left in summer 2021.
-A new befriending group with 6 members was started in Duns towards the end of the year.
+We registered 12 new members, and recruited 12 new volunteers from schools and Borders College to replace those who left in summer 2022.

 1:1 links met fortnightly for 2-3 hours and did a variety of activities including walks, going for coffee, shopping, playing pool, going to theatre & cinema, games & crafts.
 A few met at members’ homes for cooking and games, with background supervision from family carers.
 There was social media and telephone contact as well in 10 of the 15 links.

-132 family carers largely used the respite to spend quality time with their other children and spouses, but some met up other parents, went shopping or just had a rest, happy knowing their child was having fun with friends.
+Family carers largely used the respite to spend quality time with their other children and spouses, but some met up other parents, went shopping or just had a rest, happy knowing their child was having fun with trusted friends in safety.

-All Better Breaks priority areas were addressed apart from that dealing with children aged 0-5.
+All Better Breaks priority areas (save re children aged 0-5) were addressed.